Hanazono Rugby Stadium is located in eastern Osaka, about 17km from the city centre

 Getting to the Fanzone

 Osaka will host two Fanzones at Hanazono Chuo Park Baseball Stadium and Tennoji Park.
 The Fanzones will be a great way to make the most of this once-in-a-lifetime event so make sure to enjoy the attractions and entertainment on show.
+Please use the journey planners for information on access to Tenshiba, Tennoji Park Fanzone and Hanazono Chuo Kouen Fanzone.
 Additional information about the Fanzones is available here.

 Additional travel information